 Collections status as of 14 May 2021

-Due to the pandemic, most regular collections activity is suspended or significantly restricted.
+Due to the pandemic, our regular collections activity is somewhat restricted.
 Our collections staff are combining on-site and remote work and can answer questions about our holdings via e-mail.
 You can also browse or search some of our collections online through our Digitized Collections page or through Calisphere, iDigBio, GBIF, VertNet, and other resources.
 Please contact us at firstname.lastname@example.org if your questions about the current status of our collections are not answered below.

 Please do not ship any collections material to us unless you have been specifically directed to do so by a registrar or collections manager.
 This includes new loans from your collection and returns of loans from our collection.
 We cannot guarantee that appropriate staff will be on-site to process incoming material that arrives without advance notice.